 As solid state media continues to advance, there are more options as it relates to NAND.
 Now that flash is well established in the modern data center, OEMs are starting to adopt different types of NAND to help drive down cost.

 The latest technology is more dense, allowing more content to be stored at four bits per cell.
 Quad-level cell (QLC) is more cost effective than its predecessors: single-level cell (SLC), multi-level cell (MLC) and triple-level cell (TLC).
-That cost savings does come with considerations, as QLC has lower endurance and read/write cycles.
+That cost savings does come with tradeoffs such as a lower endurance and read/write cycles.
 As OEMs mature they will need to become more efficient in the way they access the NAND to store the bits.

-Essentially, the Flash Lab is a multi-vendor environment that provides a fully integrated network, storage and compute platform for POCs, performance and resiliency storage testing, benchmarking, virtualization and VDI testing, workshops, demos and upgrades/downgrades.
+Essentially, the Flash Lab is a multi-vendor environment that provides a fully integrated network, storage and compute platform for POCs.
+It enables WWT to do performance and resiliency testing using synthetic or real workload generation as well as virtualization and VDI testing, workshops, demos and upgrades/downgrades.

 We take a solution-based, holistic approach to every technical engagement that leverages cutting-edge technology based on business objectives and existing infrastructure.
 And when it comes to the storage industry, NVMe and NVMe-oF are game-changing.

-As NVMe is more widely adopted from the host operating system and physical connection layer to the storage solutions supporting the infrastructure, we expect the following benefits:
+As NVMe becomes more widely adopted between the host operating system and physical connection layer to the storage solutions supporting the infrastructure, we expect the following benefits:

 - Decreased CPU utilization on the host.